Win32s: Compatibility

 Win32s-compatible applications could be built using Microsoft's development tools, as well as at least Borland C++ 4.x and Symantec C++ (now Digital Mars C++).
 However, several program compilation options (such as EXE relocation information) and DLLs which were implicit in Windows NT 3.1 have to be included with the application in Win32s.
 Microsoft ceased support for Win32s in Visual C++ version 4.2 released in late 1996.

 Win32s included an implementation of the card game FreeCell as an example application, a couple of years before the game became famous with its inclusion in Windows 95.

 Warcraft II: Tides of Darkness, a DOS game, included a level editor that required Win32s to run.
 The editor used a Windows GUI for displaying the large maps because high-resolution graphic modes were already handled by Windows.
 The NCSA Mosaic web browser version 2 also required Win32s.

 C# applications can be compiled by the CoreRT compiler into Win32 code that is accepted by the 1994 Visual C++ linker.
 This combination produces Win32 executables that can run on Windows 3.1 with Win32s.

-Sources and installation

-Win32s can still be found using web search engines; PW1118.EXE is generally the installation file used.